Siddharth Katragadda: Films

-Katragadda's short documentary B.L.I.N.D – Born to Live in Near Darkness? won numerous festival awards.
+Katragadda's short documentary B.L.I.N.D – Born to Live in Near Darkness? won festival awards.

 His short film Varanasi won the Best Foreign Film Award at the Atlantic City CineFest, New Jersey, 2013.
-His screenplay Painless (aka The Mercy Machine) was a quarter finalist at the PAGE International Screenwriting Awards, 2016, the Screencraft Drama Contest 2017, the WeScreenplay Screenplay Awards His short documentary The Indus Code was shortlisted for the 6th International Documentary and Short Film Festival, Kerala.
-His Screenplay pitches won Honorable Mention/Finalist awards at the 2021 ISA Virtual Pitch Challenge.
+He wrote the screenplay Painless (aka The Mercy Machine) in 2016.
+His short documentary The Indus Code was shortlisted for the 6th International Documentary and Short Film Festival, Kerala.